 Image courtesy of Bespoke Imagery

-For every couple who likes the idea of using a poem to ask for cash (see below), there is another couple who feel this is much too much.
+For every couple who likes the idea of using a poem to ask for cash (see below), there is another couple who feels this is much too much.
 In this case, it’s best to keep the request polite and short, and to thank the guests in advance.
 For example:

-Your presence at the wedding is all that the couple wish for!
+Your presence at the wedding is all that the couple wish for.
 However, if you want to give a gift, the couple will be grateful for a small cash donation towards their new future/house renovations/honeymoon/etc….